Color Logic for Website Design

 Discover and enjoy new design potential with the informed use of color in web design.
 “Color Logic for Website Design” takes theory to application and provides a solid foundation for color usage in website design, saving time, trouble and rework.

-Beginning with the basics, practicing web designer and degreed artist Jill Morton takes the reader on a clear, concise, rapid-paced and fully-illustrated anlaysis of color terminology, color harmony, visual effects, and color psychology.
+UX web designer and degreed artist Jill Morton explains the basics and then takes you on a clear, concise, rapid-paced and fully-illustrated analysis of color terminology, color harmony, visual effects, and color psychology – specifically for website design.

 Here are some previews: